 Hudson Ohio, located about 45 minutes southeast of Cleveland, is an affluent suburb, with a historic shopping district, many fine restaurants, and a history dating back to the early days of the Western Reserve.

 Part of the Connecticut Western Reserve, Hudson was first surveyed by David Hudson, a shareholder in the Reserve, in 1799.
-Hudson returned to the area in 1800 with his family and made his home there until his death in 1838.
-The home of the man that gave the town its name still stands at 318 Main St. It is the oldest structure in Summit County.
+Hudson returned to the area in 1800 with his family and made his home there until his death in 1836.
+The home of the man that gave the town its name still stands at 318 North Main St. It is the oldest structure in Summit County.

 Hudson was also the first home of Western Reserve College, later to merge with Case Institute and become Case Western Reserve University.
 The school's Hudson campus was reopened in 1902 as a preparatory school and continues to thrive as Western Reserve Academy today.